 Diverse Community Connectors (DCC) helps communities thrive by empowering them to grow strong connections from the inside, out.
-We sat down with founder JMarie Johnson-Kola to learn the story of how her Washington State-based community outreach business came to life to feature her business journey in this Small Biz Spotlight.
+We sat down with founder JMarie Johnson-Kola to learn the story of her Washington State-based community outreach business.
+We will share how it came to life and how her business journey became featured in this Small Biz Spotlight.

 Turning passion into profession

 At the early age of six, JMarie Johnson-Kola realized her purpose in life would lead her out of the small Louisiana town she grew up in.

 “From as far back as I can remember, I had a desire to experience all there is,” she says, “but also to find the harmony between everything.”